What are Virtual Assets and Virtual Asset Service Providers, and why do we need to know about the Financial Action Task

-Founded in 1989, the Financial Action Task Force (The Financial Action Task Force (FATF) is the global money l...
+Founded in 1989, the Financial Action Task Force (The Financial Action Task Force (FATF) is a global money lau...
 More) is an independent inter-governmental body that develops and promotes policies to protect the global financial system against money laundering, terrorist financing and the financing of proliferation of weapons of mass destruction.
-The FATF Recommendations are recognized as the global anti-money laundering (AML rules are in place to help protect against and report su...
-More) and counter-terrorist financing (CFT) standard.
+The FATF Recommendations are recognized as the global Anti-Money Laundering (AML) rules are in place to help prote...
+More and counter-terrorist financing (CFT) standard.
 Not only does FATF set recommendations, but it also evaluates countries based on their performance.

-In October 2018, the FATF added two new definitions for a The term virtual asset refers to any digital representation ...
-More (VA) and virtual asset service provider (A Virtual Asset Service Provider (VASP) is defined by the Fi...
-More) to its glossary.
+In October 2018, the FATF added two new definitions for a The term "virtual asset" refers to any digital representatio...
+More (VA) and A Virtual Asset Service Provider (VASP) is defined by the Fi...
+More to its glossary.
 In 2019, the FATF released its VA guidance and has continued to review and update this guidance based on feedback from the industry.
 The guidance was last updated in October 2021, and is intended to help national authorities, VASPs, financial institutions and other entities involved in virtual asset activities understand their AML/CFT obligations and how they can effectively comply with these requirements.

 FATFs definition of a VA

 A virtual asset [VA] is a digital representation of value that can be digitally traded, or transferred, and can be used for payment or investment purposes.
 Virtual assets do not include digital representations of fiat currencies, securities and other financial assets that are already covered elsewhere in the FATF Recommendations.
 Source: Glossary of the FATF Recommendations